Oghene-kevwe/Oghene-kevwe/README.md

--  Hi, I’m Praise Idise, a Front-end developer
+-  Hi, I’m Praise Idise, a Full-stack developer
--  I work with React and Tailwindcss
+-  I work with React and Asp.Net
--  I am currently learning C#
 - You can reach me @Idisepraise@gmail.com